SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_10.3.0.md

 ## Other new features

-#### Visual Overview: Shape data fields of type “ParametersSummary” can now also handle subscription filters specified in the index part of a parameter section \[ID_31609\]
+#### Visual Overview: Shape data fields of type 'ParametersSummary' can now also handle subscription filters specified in the index part of a parameter section \[ID_31609\]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.1 -->